 Looking ahead, Colorado isn't likely to have too many Cy Young winners on their staff because of the ballpark, and need to build a pitching staff that induces plenty of ground balls.
-Combine that and a lineup with mashers that hit plenty of fly balls and the Rockies will experience success like they did in 2007 en route to the World Series.
+Combine that and a lineup with mashers that hit plenty of fly balls and the Rockies will experience success as they did in 2007 en route to the World Series.

-The problem with that, is it's really hard to entice pitchers to go play there and while sluggers love it there, until this team produces more wins consistently, this team will likely remain stuck behind the Dodgers and Giants in the NL West for quite some time.
+The problem with that is it's really hard to entice pitchers to go play there and while sluggers love it there until this team produces more wins consistently, this team will likely remain stuck behind the Dodgers and Giants in the NL West for quite some time.